Elvira Hellenpart's Intro to UX Portfolio Project

 As a former online marketing whizz, Elvira enrolled in our UX Design Program and graduated in June 2019.

 “As a marketer between the product and the users, I learned how important user experience is.
 I was interested in investigating why people would lose interest in the product, which led me to realize the importance of product improvement and reflecting on possible solutions.
 This is what I want to do: create meaningful products and help companies to get there”.

-Featured below is her VocabApp project that was created as part of the UX Fundamentals Course.
+Featured below is her VocabApp project that was created as part of the Intro to UX Design Course.

 About the project

 VocabApp is a project I worked on in a UX Design Program at CareerFoundry.
 I had to research and create a vocabulary learning app from scratch, which has provided me with a solid foundation in UX Design and Design Thinking.

 VocabApp is a language learning app which contains exercises based on real-life situations and allows users to customize their curriculum so that they achieve maximum learning effect.
 In this project, I aim to design a mobile app that empowers people to learn new vocabulary and enable them to put the acquired knowledge in practice immediately, supporting their private & professional goals.

 Learning new languages is a challenge for both our minds and our time.
 We all wish for the most effective solution when it comes to memorizing new vocabulary and achieving our goals rapidly.